-Income tax consequences to the corporation of distributions of appreciated or depreciated property: Section 311(b) requires the corporation to recognize gain upon its distribution of appreciated property to a shareholder.
+the Income tax consequences to distributions corporation of of appreciated or depreciated property: Section 311(b) requires the corporation to recognize gain upon its distribution appreciated property of to а shareholder.
 When a corporation distributes property other than cash to a shareholder, we treat the transaction the same as we would treat the corporation's sale of the asset for its fair market value followed by a distribution of the amount realized to the shareholder.
 The "use of appreciated property to pay for something is a recognition event."
 Here, that "something" is a distribution to a shareholder(s).
-The corporation must recognize taxable gain on the distribution of appreciated property to a shareholder. $\S$ 311(b)(1).
-The corporation may not recognize loss on the distribution of property to a shareholder. $\S$ 311(a).
+The corporation must recognize taxable gain on the distribution of appreciated property to a shareholder. § 311(b)(1).
+The corporation may not recognize loss on the distribution of property to a shareholder. § 311(a).